Kosha Mangsho Recipe (Bengali Mutton Curry)

 For The Curry

-Whole Spices – To make the curry, you will need whole spices such as – black cardamoms (badi ilaichi), green cardamoms (hari ilaichi), cinnamon (dalchini), cloves (laung), dry red chilies, and bay leaves (tejpatta).
-When infused in hot oil, these release a nice aroma and flavor up the curry.
+Whole Spices – To make Kosha Mangsho curry, you will need whole spices such as black cardamom (badi elaichi), green cardamom (hari elaichi), cinnamon (dalchini), cloves (laung), dry red chilies, and bay leaves (tejpatta).
+When infused in hot oil, these release a pleasant aroma and flavor to the curry.

-Potatoes – No Bengali mutton curry is complete without a few pieces of potatoes added to it.
+Potatoes – No Bengali mutton curry is complete without a few potatoes added.

 Spice Powders – To enhance the flavor, you will need coriander powder, turmeric powder, Kashmiri red chilli powder, cumin powder, and garam masala powder.

-Others – You will also need plain yogurt (dahi, curd), onions, fresh ginger, garlic, green chillies, ghee, and water to make this Bengali mutton curry recipe.
+Others – You will also need plain yogurt (dahi, curd), onions, fresh ginger, garlic, green chillies, ghee, and water to make this Bengali-style mutton curry recipe.

 Marinate The Mutton

-Start by marinating the mutton.
-Rinse 1 pound (½ kg) bone-in goat mutton (cut into 1 and ½ inch pieces) well with water and drain nicely.
+Step 1: Rinse 1 pound (ยฝ kg) bone-in goat mutton (cut into 1 and ยฝ-inch pieces) well with water and drain thoroughly.

 Mutton, yogurt, ginger garlic paste and mustard oil added to a bowl.